-Buffalo, NY - For the seventh consecutive year, a five-person team from the Canisius College Golden Griffin Fund (GGF) took home first place in the Chartered Financial Analyst (CFA) Institute Research Challenge of Western New York, held at Canisius College on Monday, February 20.
+Buffalo, NY - For the seventh consecutive year, a five-person team from the Canisius University Golden Griffin Fund (GGF) took home first place in the Chartered Financial Analyst (CFA) Institute Research Challenge of Western New York, held at Canisius University on Monday, February 20.
 Canisius secured its latest win over the University of Rochester (second place) and SUNY Geneseo (third place), as well as Cornell University, Syracuse University, SUNY Buffalo and SUNY Oswego.

 “The Canisius team is to be congratulated for such a remarkable accomplishment,” says Richard A. Wall ’78, PhD, CFA, professor of economics and finance and faculty advisor to the Canisius team.
 “Our students work extremely hard and their success speaks to the in-depth, forward-thinking training that they receive in equity research at Canisius.”